mizrael/BlazorCanvas/readme.md

 I started this project with the intention of learning/exploring what can be done with Blazor and 2d graphics.
 I am an old-time videogames lover and I always enjoyed coding small games and prototypes in my spare time.

 The repository is divided into numbered subfolders, each one with a single example.

-Every example is also published on GitHub Pages via GitHub Actions.
+Every example is also published on GitHub Pages via GitHub Actions using the approach outlined [here](https://www.davideguida.com/how-to-deploy-blazor-webassembly-on-github-pages-using-github-actions/) .

 - [Example1](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example1) shows how to initialize the 2d canvas
 - [Example2](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example2) shows how to render a sprite and react to the window resize event